sirrice/sirrice.github.io/researchmodel.md

 # Bayesian Model of Research and the PhD

 Grad school and research is a complicated process.
-There are some phrases that get tossed around, such as "good work", "great work", "least publishable unit", "she's smart", etc.  Also, it can be difficult to parse through "vigorous scientific debate".
-In general, it can be easy to get confused, lose sight of progress, start thinking questions such as "what's the point?", and be unhappy.
-Besides, what does "do good work" even mean?
+There are some phrases that get tossed around, such as _good work_, _great work_, _least publishable unit_, _she's smart_, etc.  Also, it can be difficult to parse through _vigorous scientific debate_.
+In general, it can be easy to get confused, lose sight of progress, start thinking questions such as _what's the point?_, and be unhappy.
+Besides, what does _do good work_ even mean?

 This document proposes _a_ model to reason about the role of papers (as a unit of accomplishment) in the bigger context.